 In this course, students develop foundational knowledge and skills related to training and development.
 Students explore how training and development impacts human resources management.
 Further, students determine training needs and design, deliver and evaluate the effectiveness of training and development programs.

 In this course, students reflect on their individual strengths and preferences in the context of a variety of career and development paths to articulate personal and professional development goals.
 Students apply their learning to develop a professional growth and career plan.
 Students incorporate their learning and Human Resource knowledge to develop essential professional skills, including resume and cover letter writing, and interviewee/interviewer skills.
-This course prepares students with the professional behaviours and skills required for potential placement and employment opportunities.
+This course prepares students with the professional behaviors and skills required for potential placement and employment opportunities.

 This course develops students' spreadsheet (Excel) and database (Access) skills, including designing tables and queries to creating forms and reports.
 Students manipulate data and run reports to provide information to relevant stakeholders.
 This course prepares students for data analysis and use of Human Resources Management/Information Systems.
 Students explore relevant HR-related legislation and policy implications on data sharing, storage, and security.